HimanshuSalunke/Freelancing-Projects/README.md

 ## 🏆 **Client Testimonials**

-> *"HRS0221 developed our entire college project from scratch and delivered an exceptional AI-powered HR assistant that exceeded our expectations.
-The system handles complex document processing and provides intelligent responses.
-Highly recommended for college projects and freelancing work."*
+> *"Himanshu developed our entire college project from scratch and delivered an exceptional AI-powered HR assistant that exceeded our expectations.
+His expertise in data science and machine learning was evident throughout the development process.
+Highly recommended for data science projects and freelancing work."*
 >
 > **- College Student Team**